sq1000000/sq1000000/README.md

 <h1 align="left">Hi, I'm Xav!</h1>

-I'm still learning, so my code is isn't perfect.
+Best coder in the west.
 If you have any suggestions on anything I make, feel free to submit a pull request, or send me a DM on discord!

 <h2 align="left">What I'm listening to:</h2>